appsmithorg/appsmith/contributions/docs/Widgets.md

 # WidgetName

-## Image/gif of the widget and the icon in widget creation sidebar.
+## Image/gif of the widget on the canvas with the icon of the widget in the sidebar

-## Usage with dynamic bindings
+## 2 different usages of the widget with API / Query data

 ## Properties
 | Property      | Description           |